Cloudy Hot Tub Water – Causes, Cure, and Prevention

 CAUSES OF CLOUDY SPA WATER

-The following are the common causes that can make your hot tub cloudy and foamy.
+A number of factors can contribute to cloudy hot tub water.
+The following are the most common causes that can make your hot tub cloudy and foamy:

 Filling the hot tub with cloudy water